 Example: -p a4t2 would define the padding to be 4 characters on all sides, except for the top of the box, where the input text block will be only 2 lines away from the box.

 By default, unless specified otherwise in the config file, no padding is used.

-height.
-The actual resulting box size may vary depending on the individual
+box height.
+The actual resulting box size may vary depending

 By default, the smallest possible box is created around the text.

-handled.
-The option string must always begin with a
+The option string must always begin with a uint

-The correct tab distance value depends on the settings used for the text
+distance value depends on the settings used for the text you